Expansion formula of one-loop Einstein-Yang-Mills integrand: Forward limit, YM, YMS integrands, and consistency condition of numerators

-Though the expansion formulas (\ref{Eq:ForwardYM}) and (\ref{Eq:ForwardYMs}) generate the one-loop integrands of YM and YMS, these expressions are based on the forward limit of tree-level BS amplitudes, in which the loop propagators are linear propagators.
+Though the expansion formulas (\ref{Eq:ForwardYM}) and (\ref{Eq:ForwardYMs}) generate the one-loop integrands of YM and YMS, these expressions are based on the forward limit of tree-level BS amplitudes, in which the loop propagators are linear propagators which have the form \bea {1\over 2 \ell\cdot k_A+k_A^2}, \eea where $k_A^{\mu}$ denotes the total momenta of external particles in the set $A$.
+This expression is apparently different from the quadratic propagator ${1\over 2 (\ell+k_A)^2}$ in conventional Feynman diagrams.
 Generally speaking, the expansion formulas (\ref{Eq:ForwardYM}) and (\ref{Eq:ForwardYMs}) cannot be directly extended to expansion formulas of YM, YMS integrands in terms of conventional loop BS integrands with quadratic propagators.
-In addition, though the coefficients in (\ref{Eq:ForwardYM}) and (\ref{Eq:ForwardYMs}) reflect the tree-level BCJ numerators in the DDM basis, they cannot be directly considered as the one-loop numerators.
+In addition, despite the coefficients in (\ref{Eq:ForwardYM}) and (\ref{Eq:ForwardYMs}) reflect the tree-level BCJ numerators in the DDM basis, they cannot be naively considered as the one-loop numerators.